Contractible $3$-manifold and Positive scalar curvature (I): Abstract

 \section{Abstract}

-In this work we prove that the Whitehead manifold has no complete metric of positive scalar curvature.
+In this work we prove that the Whitehead manifold has no complete metric of non-negative scalar curvature.
 This result can be generalized to the genus one case.
-Precisely, we show that no contractible genus one $3$-manifold admits a complete metric of positive scalar curvature.
+Precisely, we show that no contractible genus one $3$-manifold admits a complete metric of non-negaitve scalar curvature.